Count Yorga, Vampire: Home media

+In 2015, Twilight Time released the film on Blu-ray, limited to 3,000 units.
+In November 2022, Arrow Films released it as a double feature alongside its sequel, The Return of Count Yorga (1971), in a two-disc Blu-ray set.

 Reception

+Box office

+During its first week of release in the United States, the film earned $160,000 at the box office.
+By the end of 1970, the film had earned a total of $503,903 domestically.
+In North America, the film grossed a total of $1.3 million overall.

+Critical response

 Variety wrote that Robert Quarry had an "aristocratically handsome look and plays the part with a certain sinister intelligence (and) even a sly humor that befits a guy who has been around for several hundred years," adding that "The dialogue has a believable sound to it, and the playing of the principals is low-key and convincingly realistic."
 Roger Greenspun of The New York Times called Robert Quarry "the best chief vampire I have seen in years."
 Gene Siskel of the Chicago Tribune declared it "the best horror film of the year."
 Kevin Thomas of the Los Angeles Times wrote that "writer-director Bob Kelljan has freshened up the formula pretty well ... he and his attractive cast of unknowns do succeed in persuading us to go along with the hokum for the duration of the film's fast-moving 90 minutes."
 Kenneth Turan of The Washington Post called it "as good a horror film as we have had for some time" and "90 minutes of supremely diverting entertainment."
 Kenneth Thompson of The Monthly Film Bulletin wrote that "the understated acting and the tightly controlled, increasingly staccato tempo make this the most distinctive essay in the macabre since Night of the Living Dead."